cdev-framework/cdev-website/content/docs/tutorials/fullstack.md

 {{<codesnippet `/source_code/diary_tutorial/app.js`>}}

-You will need to update the api calls with your api enpoint.
+You will need to update the api calls with your API enpoint.
 At this point you can test your functions on the live server.

 ### Connecting to the Frontend URL
 Prepare the `React` application by creating a build folder with the following command: